Troubleshooting & help

 How do I download and install Media Encoder?

 You can download Media Encoder from the Creative Cloud apps catalog.
 You'll need to sign in with your Adobe ID and password to complete the download.
-For more information, including how to install older versions or check for updates, see Download and install Creative Cloud apps.
+For more information, including how to install older versions or check for updates, see Download your creative cloud apps.

 Why won't Media Encoder install?